emqx/emqx-docs/en_US/security/authn/authn.md

 #### PUT /api/v5/listeners/{listener_id}/authentication/{id}

-Update configuration of an authenticator from an MQTT listener authentication chain.
+Update the configuration of an authenticator from an MQTT listener authentication chain.

 ```bash
 ## Request